Quick Start Guides

 The docks can store a library of up to 32 broadcast names and privacy keys if needed.
 This library can be set to either automatically update any Receivers as soon as they are inserted into the dock, or so that a button press is needed on the dock for a transfer to happen.

-This page allows each of the 32 library entries to be manually entered, or alternatively you can search and select from streams available from any Transmitters currently on the network, to copy the broadcast name and privacy keys automatically into the dock library.
+This page allows each of the 32 library entries to be manually entered, or alternatively you can search and select from broadcasts available from any Transmitters currently on the network, to copy the broadcast name and privacy keys automatically into the dock library.

 The right panel will load the current broadcast library from the active dock.
 Each of these rows can be manually edited or can be removed by clicking the bin icon on the right.